eduardtibet/foponts/README.md

 ```

 4. Git - to clone the repo.
-5. Any utility (or web browser) - to download a files (`wget` is recommended).
+5. Any utility (or web browser) - to download files (`wget` is recommended).
-6. Any utility that can extract a bzipped tar (`.tar.bz2`) archives.
+6. Any utility that can extract bzipped tar (`.tar.bz2`) archives.
 7. Any `.fo` file (document) you need to get a `.pdf` file from.
 You have to have a `serif`, `sans-serif` and `monospace` font families within your `.fo` file.

-**NOTE 1**: To check how foponts works, a sample `.fo` file is provided within a `docbook-samples` directory (direct link to a sample [file](https://github.com/eduardtibet/docbook-samples/blob/67a87ce684ac4a6baacdb12a26528aeb585b5eeb/stdf/stdf_manual.fo)
+**NOTE 1**: To check how foponts works, a sample `.fo` file is provided within a `docbook-samples` directory ([direct link to a sample file](https://raw.githubusercontent.com/eduardtibet/docbook-samples/master/stdf/stdf_manual.fo)

 **NOTE 2**: Due to samples, used in this project, are the core of another [project](https://github.com/eduardtibet/docbook-samples/), `docbook-samples` directory is provided as a git submodule within a current project.

 ### Installation modes and steps

-#### About an installation modes
+#### About installation modes

 There are 2 installation modes of the foponts:

  - All on-premises (AOP) mode - you will have all files on your computer or server.
-This mode assumes you take foponts and appropriate fonts, either from a fonts publishers websites, or from the foponts author's website in a single all-in-one `.tar.bz2` archive.
+This mode assumes you take foponts and appropriate fonts, either from fonts publishers websites, or from the foponts author's website in a single all-in-one `.tar.bz2` archive.

  - Fonts on demand (FOD) mode - you take only foponts and store it on your machine.
 All fonts that are needed to render your files will be dowloaded on demand from the author's website every time you will render a documents using Apache FOP and foponts.

 **NOTE 1**: FOD mode may descrease rendering speed, because all fonts used in a certain document are downloaded through the internet every time a document is rendered.

 **NOTE 2**: There are no hidden links or other obstructive stuff with a font files.
 All fonts from the author's website are available using direct plain URLs.
-See concerning [FAQ](FAQ.md#im-scared-about-downloading-fonts-from-the-authors-website-it-can-be-a-fraud).
+See related [FAQ topic](FAQ.md#im-scared-about-downloading-fonts-from-the-authors-website-it-can-be-a-fraud).

 #### Installation in AOP mode

-1. Create a directory, where you want to store a foponts:
+1. Create a directory, where you want to store the project:

 ```
 $ mkdir foponts-pdf-generation